-Dr Sam Alberti is Keeper of Science and Technology.
+Dr Sam Alberti is Director of Collections

 Sam trained in the history of science and medicine and wrote a PhD on late Victorian science at the universities of Leeds and Sheffield.
 He became interested in museums as the focus of historical study before working in them – first at the Manchester Museum, then as Director of Museums and Archives at the Royal College of Surgeons of England (which includes the Hunterian Museum).